 - Maintenance tasks.
 Renew keys and certificates for Password reset and Device Registration Service (DRS).

 The scheduler itself is always running, but it can be configured to only run one or none of these tasks.
 For example, if you need to have your own synchronization cycle process, you can disable this task in the schedule but still run the maintenance task.

 Customize Sync Scheduler

-First, let's check the current synchronization interval using PowerShell command
+First, let's check the current synchronization interval using the PowerShell command

 Get-ADSyncScheduler.
 It shows you something like this below.

 Here, we can see currently effective sync cycle interval is 30 minutes and the next sync cycle start time is 6:43:17 AM along with other parameters.
-You can customize the default values using different parameters shown below of PowerShell command
+You can customize the default values using different parameters shown below in the PowerShell command

 Command to change SyncCycleInterval

 d – days, HH – hours, mm – minutes, ss – seconds

 Changes the scheduler to run every 1 hour.